All Access Pass - 1 FREE Month!

 Proliferative retinopathy

-• Neovascularization in the vitreous surface of the retina, which can lead to vitreous hemorrhage.
+• Neovascularization at the vitreous surface of the retina can lead to vitreous hemorrhage and neovascularization in the anterior segments of the eye can lead to glaucoma.

 • Treat with antivascular endothelial growth factor drugs, panretinal laser photocoagulation, vitrectomy.